jpmorganchase/kallisti/docs/concept.md

 On the right side of the diagram we have the target service across two Kubernetes clusters with the load balancer on top.
-Meanwhile we see Kallisti deployed in one of the clusters on the left side as well as the experiment JSON.
-Experiment JSON is the definition of chaos experiments and once it's triggered as shown in arrow #1, we can see Kallisti following the instructions subsequently in arrow #2 through #4.
+Meanwhile we see Kallisti deployed in one of the clusters as well as the experiment JSON on the left side.
+Experiment JSON is the definition of chaos experiments and once it's triggered as shown in arrow #1 as a trial, we can see Kallisti following the instructions subsequently in arrow #2 through #4.

 Firstly Kallisti retrieves token from service account token file as it's specified in `credentials` in the first step of the experiment JSON.
 Followed